yocki8/url-shortener/README.md

 ## Usage
-#### Once the setup is complete and the app is running locally, you can start using the Link Shortener App to shorten URLs and manage your links efficiently.
+Once the setup is complete and the app is running locally, you can start using the Link Shortener App to shorten URLs and manage your links efficiently.

 ## Contributing
-#### Contributions are welcome!
+Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License
-#### This project is licensed under My License.
+This project is licensed under My License 😉